 Recommendation: Be very cautious of products touting to be low or zero carbs.
 They typically contain a sugar alcohol that has a high GI which should be avoided.

 Sucralose – GI: Variable

-The good part about it is that it typically can be found in liquid form too.
+The good part about it is that it typically can be found in pure form (liquid and powdered) too.
 This goes an extremely long way when it comes to sweetening things: it’s 600 times sweeter than sugar.

-The glycemic index for pure liquid sucralose is 0, so you can use this as you would stevia.
-In liquid form, it has little to no effect on blood sugar levels.
+The glycemic index for pure sucralose is 0, so you can use this as you would stevia.
+In pure form, it has little to no effect on blood sugar levels.
 It’s great to use in combination with less sweet “bulking” sugar substitutes (like erythritol) to bake with.

-The most commonly used brand of this product is Splenda (which is paired with other high GI sweeteners) and was extremely rampant in the low-carb communities in the early 2000’s.
-Definitely avoid using any powdered forms of this sweetener as it contains other filler agents like maltodextrin with a much higher glycemic impact.
+The most commonly used brand of this product is Splenda (which is paired with other high GI bulking agents) and was extremely rampant in the low-carb communities in the early 2000’s.
+Definitely avoid using any non-pure forms of this sweetener as it contains other filler agents like maltodextrin with a much higher glycemic impact.